Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Discussion

-\begin{itemize} \item The authors did not receive support from any organization for the submitted work. \item The authors have no conflicts of interest to declare that are relevant to the content of this article. \item Ethics approval `Not applicable' \item Consent to participate `Not applicable' \item All authors consent to publication of this paper. \item Data sharing not applicable to this article as no datasets were generated or analysed during the current study. \item Simulation code is available upon request. \item Authors' contributions Conceptualization: Rivera; Methodology: Rivera, Cortes; Formal analysis and investigation: Rivera, Cortes, Reyes, Rolke; Writing - original draft preparation: Rivera, Cortes, Reyes; Writing - review and editing: Rivera; Supervision: Rivera. \end{itemize}
+\begin{itemize} \item The authors gratefully acknowledge comments and suggestions from the associate editor and reviewers, which significantly improved the article.
+Financial support from the National Science Foundation (NSF) OAC Award 1940179 partially supported Cort\'es and Rivera. \item The authors have no conflicts of interest to declare that are relevant to the content of this article. \item Ethics approval `Not applicable' \item Consent to participate `Not applicable' \item All authors consent to the publication of this paper. \item Data will be made available in the corresponding author's GitHub. \item Simulation code is available upon request. \item Authors' contributions Conceptualization: Rivera; Methodology: Rivera, Cort\'es; Formal analysis and investigation: Rivera, Cortes, Almod\'ovar-Rivera, Rolke; Writing - original draft preparation: Rivera, C\'ortes, Almod\'ovar-Rivera ; Writing - review and editing: Rivera, Almod\'ovar-Rivera; Supervision: Rivera. \end{itemize}

 \begin{appendices}